prettymuchbryce/rugburn/README.md

 using only configuration.
 To see an example of a scraper for the website `Hacker News`, simply run `rugburn init` in a new directory.
 To see all available options run `rugburn help`.

+Rugburn configuraiton files specify which pages to download (spider) and which elements to extract via XPath.
 For cases where additional custom behavior is required, rugburn supports transformations.
 Transformations are scripts written in LUA to allow for you to "transform" your data into a more desirable format.

 Rugburn supports caching of requests and responses into a local on-disk database.
 This is recommended in order to avoid IP bans, improve performance, and in order to preserve the backwards